react-native-sensors/react-native-sensors/docs/API.md

 ## setUpdateIntervalForType(type: string, interval: number)

 As the sensors are global we can only set the rate in which the hardware is read globally.
-Please note that the native platforms treat this more as a recommendation than an exact value
+Please note that the native platforms treat this more as a recommendation than an exact value.

 ```js
 import { setUpdateIntervalForType, SensorTypes } from "react-native-sensors";